Keep your credit card limit from being slashed without warning

 How to protect your credit card limits

 For cardholders who want to keep their current credit limit and perhaps even get a credit line increase, Eva Norlyk Smith at Credit Card Guide offers tips.
 First of all, simply call and ask.
 Most credit card accounts are eligible for credit limit increases once a year.
 Always pay off the balance in full every month.
 And use the credit card a lot, but don’t exceed 50 percent of the credit line.
 Always send in the payment on time.
-Don’t cancel any credit cards, don’t apply for any new credit cards and never ask a credit card company to pull your credit report.
-A credit check hurts a credit score as much as applying for a new credit card.
+Don’t cancel any credit cards, don’t request any new credit cards and never ask a credit card company to pull your credit report.
+A credit check hurts a credit score as much as requesting a new credit card.